ansys/pyansys-dev-guide/doc/source/how-to/contributing.rst

 ``Code`` tabbed section.

-Cloning a Repository
+Cloning a repository
 --------------------
 Cloning a repository means downloading it to your local machine.
 While there are two ways of doing this (``HTTPS`` or ``SSH``), to force the usage of ``SSH``, only this method is explained.

-Cloning Using SSH
+Cloning using SSH
 ~~~~~~~~~~~~~~~~~
 Cloning using ``SSH`` requires :ref:`Enabling SSH`.
 After that, you can
 clone a repository by running: